Eleven years ago, my brother bought dozens of bitcoins, and after losing the password, a hacker went through great efforts to help retrieve them

 "I have this wealth, I can see it, but I can't use it because I don't have the password."

-Over the years, Michael searched for various password recovery experts to see if anyone could help him retrieve the randomly generated password from the software.
+Over the years, Michael sought help from various password recovery experts to see if anyone could help him retrieve the randomly generated password from the software.

 But countless cybersecurity experts told Michael: A 20-character random password?!
 Forget about your Bitcoin; it can never be recovered.